Elementary Korean 1

 Using Korean language facebook (optional):

-Every week, a topic will be posted on Korean language K101 group in Facebook.
+Every week, a topic will be posted on IU Korean language group in Facebook.
 You will get extra-credits for your participation grade to post a message in Korean.